laraklopper/QUIZ_APP/README.md

 - **Admin accounts** — users can register as admins.
 Admin registration requires the user to be 18 or older, enforced by custom middleware.
 Admins can edit or delete any quiz, view all users, and remove non-admin users.
 - **Quiz management** — authenticated users can create, view, edit, and delete quizzes.
 Each quiz requires a title, description, and exactly 5 questions.
 Only the quiz creator or an admin can edit or delete a quiz.
 - **Score tracking** — users can submit a score after completing a quiz.
 Scores are stored per user per quiz.
 An existing score can be updated only if the new score is higher.

+The application also includs Security features and Accessible Rich Internet Applications (`ARIA`).

 ### REQUESTS